zioan/pp4_GreenLocalVeggies/FEATURES.md

 The Staff Dashboard is a restricted area accessible only to users with staff privileges.
 It provides a dashboard where staff members can manage orders, set order statuses, view user details, and assign deliveries to couriers.

+Future development would include product management, customer support, settings for application appearance and functionality, and other administrative tasks.

 ![Staff Dashboard](placeholder.jpg)